Smith & Wesson Model 29: History

 S&W's production of a large N-frame revolver in .44 Magnum began in 1955; the Model 29 designation was applied in 1957.
 At the time of its introduction, the Model 29 was the most powerful production handgun.
-There were a number of custom calibers that were more powerful, as in the old Howdah pistols of the 19th century.

-It remained primarily the province of some handgun enthusiasts, law enforcement personnel, and hunters until 1971, when Clint Eastwood made it famous as "the most powerful handgun in the world" in the movie Dirty Harry.
-After the release of the movie and its sequels, retailers had difficulty keeping the Model 29 in stock.
+It remained primarily the province of some handgun enthusiasts, law enforcement personnel, and hunters until Clint Eastwood made it famous in the 1971 film Dirty Harry.
+After its release and several sequels, retailers had difficulty keeping the Model 29 in stock.

-In the late 1990s, Smith & Wesson discontinued production of many models of revolvers, including the "basic" Model 29; since then, at various times, the model, in limited or "custom" configurations, has been manufactured in as many as 10 evolutions.
+In the late 1990s, Smith & Wesson discontinued series production of many models of revolvers, including the basic Model 29; since then, the model has been manufactured in as many as 10 limited or "custom" configurations.

 Variants

-The original Model 29 was superseded by the Model 29-1 in 1960, with modifications made to the ejector-rod screw.
+The original Model 29 was superseded by the Model 29–1 in 1960, with modifications made to the ejector-rod screw.
 The Model 29-2 replaced it the following year, with one screw that had secured the cylinder-stop spring being deleted.
 The barrel length was shortened from 6+1/2 to 6 in in 1979.
 These two versions are known as "pinned and recessed".
-"Pinned" means that the barrels are screwed in, and secured by a pin driven through the frame and a notch in the barrel.
+"Pinned" means that the barrels are screwed in and secured by a pin driven through the frame and a notch in the barrel.
 "Recessed" denotes the rear of the bored cylinder holes being countersunk, so that, when loaded, the cartridge rims are fully enclosed by the cylinder.
 In 1982, the cost-cutting Model 29-3 dropped recessed cylinders and pinned barrels for crush-fit barrels.

-The -4 and -5, produced from 1988 and 1990 respectively had changes to improve durability for heavy use.
-In 1994 the 29-6 began production, now fitted as standard with rubber Monogrips from Hogue to replace the previous wooden items, standard tapped holes also being provided for attaching scope mounts.
+The -4 and -5, produced from 1988 and 1990, respectively had changes to improve durability for heavy use.
+In 1994, the 29-6 began production, now fitted as standard with rubber Monogrips from Hogue to replace the previous wooden items, standard tapped holes also being provided for attaching scope mounts.
 The 29-7 started production in 1998 with changes to the locking mechanism, the firing pin's attachment, and a hammer and trigger produced with a metal injection molding process.

 Model 629

 Introduced in 1978, the Smith & Wesson Model 629 is a stainless steel version of the Model 29.
 The 629 model designation derives from Smith & Wesson's practice of denoting a stainless steel version of one of their already existing designs by placing a 6 in front of the model number of the original weapon.
 The 629 Classic variant features a full-length barrel underlug, other variants include the 629 Stealth Hunter.